Men of Rome

 98 AD – 117 AD

-It was as a military commander that Trajan is best known to history, particularly for his conquests in the Near East, but initially for the two wars against Dacia .Officially declared by the Senate optimus princeps ("the best ruler"), Trajan is remembered as a successful soldier-emperor who presided over the greatest military expansion in Roman history, leading the empire to attain its maximum territorial extent.
+Nerva naming Trajan as his adoptive son and successor, allegedly solely on Trajan's outstanding military merits It was as a military commander that Trajan is best known his conquests in the Near East, but initially for the two wars against Dacia .Officially declared by the Senate optimus princeps ("the best ruler"), Trajan is remembered as a emperor who presided over the greatest military expansion in Roman history, leading the empire to attain its maximum territorial extent.
 He is also known for overseeing extensive public building programs and social welfare policies, one of the Five Good Emperors who presided over an era of peace and prosperity in the Mediterranean world.
-Born in the city of Italica in the province of Hispania Baetica Spain, Trajan’s was the first roman emperor from out side of Italy..
+Born in the city of Italica Spain, Trajan’s was the first roman emperor from out side of Italy.Ancient sources on Trajan's personality and accomplishments are unanimously positive.
+Pliny the Younger, for example, celebrates Trajan in his panegyric as a wise and just emperor and a moral man.

 117 to 138.AD